sfradkin/Snap--Build-Your-Own-Blocks/README.md

 green flag button press will all redefine upon pressing the green flag button.

 Things up next to implement:
+- Make synth property block more dynamic so that choices differ based on synth and values of properties are dynamic based on the property
 - Fix adding/removing FX blocks without stopping, currently does not connect/ disconnect correctly
 - Modify re-evaluation of blocks to ensure current loops fully end before